yendrrek/assessment/README.md

 [x] Make 'UPDATE' event not contain any 'null' but only [fields updated].

-[x] Show summary of the result above the red box.
+[ ] Show summary of the result above the red box.
+(Work in progress, partially completed).

 [ ] Add option for sending result by email as an attachment.